astra-sim/astra-sim/README.md

 NOTE: For the ns3 backend `python2`, `gcc-5.0` and `g++-5.0` are also required.
 This is because the ns3 backend is based on an older ns3 version.
 We recommend using virtual environments to isolate python instances.
 Even with the ns3 backend, `python3` is still used to create the workload using Chakra.

 - #### macOS
 For macOS, you can first install required dependencies using [homebrew](https://brew.sh).
+(Note: The ns3 backend has not yet been confirmed to build within macOS)
 ```bash
 $ brew update
 $ brew upgrade